 WE’RE JUST BACK from several years in New Zealand and planning our very own sail making business.
 We found premises we could afford to rent in a lovely old Victorian boat house on on the Berkshire bank of the Thames at Maidenhead.
-I was making the first ‘Batt’ sail for the OK Dinghy showing at the 1980 RYA Dinghy Show at Crystal Palace.
+I was making the first ever ‘Batt’ sail for the OK Dinghy showing at the 1980 RYA Dinghy Show at Crystal Palace.

-WITH great plans for our future these were exciting times and we needed the right identity to show to the World.
+WITH GREAT PLANS for our future these were exciting times and we needed the right identity to show to the World.

 I take great delight from the thought that, when we choose to, we can cut hundreds of ‘Bat’ logos nested against each other without wasting a scrap of material.

 The 2019 RYA Dinghy Show had the best turnout for years, kicking off the new season with a real buzz.
 It was great to see John Smithers’ Yawl 19 looking a treat and taking pride of place in the main hall.